BaselHack/www.baselhack.ch/database/samples/contact.md

-## Leave us a message!
-Happy to hear from you, whatever the topic you have in mind.
-You can reach us via the following channel.
+We are happy to hear from you, whatever topic you have in mind.
+You can reach us via the following channels.